bigmlcom/bigmler/README.rst

 Requirements
 ============

-Python 2.7 is currently supported by BigMLer.
+Python 2.7 and 3 are currently supported by BigMLer.

-BigMLer requires `bigml 4.0.2 <https://github.com/bigmlcom/python>`_  or
+BigMLer requires `bigml 4.1.2 <https://github.com/bigmlcom/python>`_  or
 higher.
 Using proportional missing strategy will additionally request the use of the `numpy <http://www.numpy.org/>`_ and `scipy <http://www.scipy.org/>`_ libraries.
 They are not